 - Grands Vins du Languedoc

 - Crus du Languedoc

-- Red – Red wines account for the majority of production from the AOPs of Languedoc.
+- Red – Red wines account for the majority of production from the AOCs of Languedoc; 76% of total production.
 The wines are primarily blends and feature Grenache, Syrah, Mourvèdre, Carignan, Cinsault.

 - Sweet – There are four sweet wine appellations in Languedoc and all produce wines made from the Muscat grape and are fortified with grape spirits in the “vin doux naturel” style.